Blood Tests for Cancer

 • Infection or bleeding (very rare)

 You can lower the risk by keeping the area clean and following your nurse’s advice.
-Compared to the helpful information it gives, the risk from a blood test for cancer is extremely low.
+Compared to the helpful information it gives, the risk from a blood tests for cancer is extremely low.

 Results and Follow-Up